sepsyk/JavaSampleApps/README.md

 4. Run the service in an embedded Jetty container: mvn jetty:run

 Alternatively, use the Dockerfile placed in the root to run the service in Docker.

+Continuous Integration tests are done automatically by Travis CI, the Github integrated CI tool.
+The test procedure is described in .travis.yml file.
+Travis launches docker containers to test the maven build of the service, and runs JUnit tests.
+After that, integration tests are validating if the service is up and operating, by running simple curl based smoke tests against the container service endpoint.